Sec0gh/Portswigger-Labs/SQL Injection Labs/Blind SQL injection/Blind SQLi - Boolean Based/README.md

 ```
 TrackingId=xyz' ||(SELECT NULL from dual)--
 ```
-- Here we will try to prove that the `user` table is exist but it will respond with an `Internal Server Error`.
+- Here we will try to prove that the `users` table is exist but it will respond with an `Internal Server Error`.
 ```
 TrackingId=xyz' ||(SELECT NULL FROM users)--
 ```